KatsayArtemDev/goods-monitoring/README.md

 ## 📋 Example Use Cases

 - Track the price of a single product and get notified on price drops.
-- Monitor entire categories (e.g., all "Books") and instantly see which item is the cheapest today.
 - Compare prices across multiple vendors.
 - Maintain a historical record of how product prices change over time.